ana-edelinski/cocoa-connect/README.md

 ## About Project

 Cocoa Connect is a web application developed using JAX-RS REST(Jersey) for the backend and Vue.js for the frontend.
-It supports 4 different user roles: Administrator, Customer, Factory Manager and Factory Employee, each with specific funcionalities and permissions.
+It supports 4 different user roles: Administrator, Customer, Factory Manager and Factory Employee, each with specific funcionalities and permissions including user, factory and chocolate management, purchase handling, commenting system, and advanced search, sorting, and filtering options.

 ## Used Tools
 ► Visual Studio Code<br>